Mandwaal

-Mandwaal is a village located in the Pothohar Plateau in the province of Punjab, Pakistan.
-Mandwal was a part of Attock District and was later merged with Rawalpindi District in the late 1970s.
+Mandwaal is a village located in the Rawalpindi District in Punjab province of Pakistan.
+Mandwal was part of Attock District and was later merged with Rawalpindi District in the late 1970s.
 The village has a population of 2500-3000 people.
 The historical Soan River crosses through the village.

 The mountain range known as Kheri Murat sprawls over 8,740 the hill's boundaries of Kheri touches Mandwal.